Editor's Note: This article was originally published in 2018. We're sharing it again as part of our month long celebration of Texas.

 6. Sing a Song (Or Just Listen) at Cheatham Street Warehouse

 Cheatham Street Warehouse in San Marcos is home to the Wednesday songwriters circle.
 The weekly event was started by the venue's original owner, Kent Finlay.
 Legendary Texas songwriters, from Bruce Robison to Randy Rogers, have gotten their start here.
-Rogers loved the venue so much, he bought it last year.
+Rogers loved the venue so much, he bought it.
 Cheatham Street is known as one of the best listening rooms to hear original music.

 5. Visit the Original Whataburger

 It all started here.
 In 1950, the very first Whataburger was established in Corpus Christi.
 Pay homage to the orange-and-white W by visiting the original burger mecca.

 4. Eat a Chicken Fried Steak at Mary's Cafe in Strawn

 The chicken fried steak, or the CFS for those in the know, is a staple of Texas cafe cuisine.
 While there's no shortage of delicious chicken friend steaks in the Lone Star State, Mary's Cafe in Strawn is the best of the best.